jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 > "State" and "data" mean slightly different things in this context.

-Event Sourcing depends on producing and consuming a stream of domain-specific "domain events" where the "event stream" consists of one or more events preserved in the specific order in which they occurred.
+Event Sourcing depends on producing and consuming a stream of domain-specific "domain events" where the "event stream" consists of one or more events preserved in the specific order in which they occurred, for a specific "root aggregate".

 Whereas "snapshotting" state does not strictly depend on domain events at all, it depends on maintaining a collection of properties/fields/attributes of an object.

+In this way, persistence of state, and communicating state change, are distantly two separate concerns.

-Nonetheless, in this architecture, we wish to generate "domain events" in our Domain Layer irrespective of whether we utilize event sourcing or not, which means that this comes down to a decision only about how we persist state changes as a "stream of events" or as a snapshot of the "latest changes".
-Both schemes are very feasible.
+In this architecture, regardless of how we persist the state of things, we wish to generate (and publish) "domain events" from our Domain Layer to communicate changes to other parts of the system, without tightly coupling them.
+Irrespective of whether we utilize event sourcing or not.
+We need "domain events" to do that communication.
+Which means that it comes down only to a decision only about how we persist state changes as a "stream of events" or as a snapshot of the "latest changes".
+Both schemes are very feasible to achieve what we need.

+#### Why Event Sourcing?

-> Event Sourcing will be new to many developers who are used to data modeling techniques that only store the "snapshot" of data.
-And with all things new, it comes with some reservations about its use.
+> Note: Event Sourcing may be new to many developers who are only used to data modeling techniques that only store the "snapshot" of data.
+And with all things new, it comes with some reservations and concerns to overcome about its use.

-Despite the advantages and the different challenges of using event sourcing ([see here for more details](https://martinfowler.com/eaaDev/EventSourcing.html)), this "event-timeline" capability has some significant advantages that are hard to accomplish with the "snapshot" strategy, particularly for SaaS-based products.
+Despite the advantages and the different challenges of using event sourcing ([see here for more details](https://martinfowler.com/eaaDev/EventSourcing.html)), this "event-timeline" capability has some significant advantages that are hard to accomplish with the "snapshot" strategy, particularly in SaaS-based products for certain contexts.

+The primary advantage is that you can create different representations of the same data over time, and all changes are audited in time.
+This is particularly useful in systems of record, highly analytical systems, or systems that require extensive dashboard reporting capabilities.

-The primary advantage is that you can create time-based reports on key aggregates in your domain for deeper data analysis any time later.
-Then secondarily, you can change your read models (database tables) at any time (or even support many of them at the same time), and rebuild them from scratch at any time based on the source events.
+For example time-based reports (i.e. histograms) of key aggregates in your domain for deeper data analysis any time in the future.
+Answering questions like: What has changed over time?
+How many times has it changed over time? etc, etc.

+Secondly, and under rated in terms of helping software change over time, is how you can change your actual read models (database tables) at any time (or even support many of them at the same time), and rebuild them from scratch at any time based off of the source events.
 In many cases, this creates new data in the tables from past events.
+But the advantage is that you don't have to change the software that uses these tables to run the application.
+This means, having separate read models from the write models, and little dependency between them.

+Thirdly, well defined workflows and complicated state machines benefit greatly from being event-sourced, and are a natural fit, especially where the various transitions have high variance.
+That is, where the completions states are many and the paths to get to one or more of them is many.
+Again, knowing how the various pathways were actually traversed is valuable intelligence to have in the data you saved.

-This ability to re-write history is a big advantage.
+This ability to represent history (retrospectively) is a big advantage as the software changes over time.

 For example, let's say that 2 years into your Car Sharing product, you now want to understand your end user's behaviors a little better because you are contemplating a new capability in the product.
 So you want to ask the software/database to report its data on the probability of a car in an urban area being unavailable at 8pm at night.
 But until that day, your software had not been capturing that kind of unavailability data because the software only cared about storing the future unavailability of a car for making its reservations.
 Why would it care about capturing and storing past unavailability after all?
-You've not needed it until now.
+You've not needed it to.
+Until now, that is.

 So you have to engineer a solution to provide this historical data from this day forward and start capturing it in the data.
 The problem is that now, you need a large enough dataset for any statistical significance or meaning, and you don't have it.
 So you can't provide an answer to the question for another few months or years down the track while you collect that data.
 With an event-sourced system, it is likely that you can have that answer right away, it is in the data already.

-This is why we recommend using event sourcing as your default persistence strategy by storing your domain events in an event stream in an Event Store for all new core subdomains.
+This is why we recommend considering and using event sourcing as your preferred default persistence strategy, by storing your domain events in an event stream in an Event Store for all new core subdomains.

 #### When to Snapshot?

-There are some very legitimate reasons not to use event-sourcing aggregates.
+There are some very legitimate reasons not to use event-sourcing aggregates, and instead revert back to using snapshotting aggregates.

+> First make sure that you don't have a specific need for any of the 3 major advantages above.

-Particularly, when you have data that changes very frequently, which would result in 1000's, 100,000's or millions of change events in a short period of time.
-This might be a key indicator that you are probably not modelling much behavior at all.
+Specifically, when you have data that changes very frequently, which would result in 1000's, 100,000's or millions of change events in a short period of time, or within the lifetime of an aggregate (regardless of how long that is).
+For example, the life of a user on your platform.

+In cases like these, it might be a key indicator that you might not modelling much useful or interesting behavior at all, and other strategies might be considered that are sufficient to handle so many changes.

 One example of this are aggregates that might process "telemetry" data.

-For example, a change in temperature over time.
+For example, a change in temperature over time from a single senor.

 In these cases, you need to think very carefully about saving the raw historical values (as they arrive) in a snapshot storage (like a data lake), and then processing that raw data at intervals, and only save the interesting changes over time in an event-sourced aggregate.

-Every use case different, but try to keep the number of events to hundreds or thousands, not much beyond that unless you have special use cases, that might require special strategies for managing large event streams of data.
+Every use case, every aggregate and every subdomain is different, but try to keep the number of events to a maximum of hundreds or a couple thousand (over the lifecycle of the aggregate).
+Beyond that, you have special use cases, that might require special strategies for managing large event streams of data.
+For example [Event Snapshots]().

 #### More Information